Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 You must also check the ingredients to ensure that it is only magnesium sulfate.
 Beware of added fragrances or other fillers.

-I like to buy these bags of Epsom salt in bulk.
+We like to buy these bags of Epsom salt in bulk.

 Alternatively, you may tolerate magnesium chloride flakes better.